 But why?
-Some experts say that mirror facing bed causes bad dreams and restless nights.
+Some experts say that mirror facing bed depletes personal energy, causes bad dreams and leads to restlessness at nights.
 Others say that it can bring a third party to your relationship and even tendencies of soul-stealing.
 I have written a whole article about this and you can read it here.

 9. Living Room Generally Not Suitable for Mirrors

 As mentioned earlier, the best place for mirrors is the dining room.
 As for the living room Feng Shui, the information I got was mixed.
 Some like it, and some don’t.

 Some say that mirror placement in living room makes parties and gatherings more festive because it feels as if the amount of people have doubled.
 However, others are concerned about the mirror amplifying the energy brought by the guests, especially those with negative energies.

 Personally, I wouldn’t put a mirror in the living room because it’s distracting.
 Even if you place it to reflect a scenery outside your window, that view can only be seen from a certain angle in the living room.
 Why not place a painting instead or a living room chair for back pain?

 Just like the bed, the back of the sofa should be placed against a wall for sense of security.
 Some say that if a mirror is placed on the wall behind the sofa, the sense of security is lost.
 The same was said for mirror placed on the wall behind the bed.

 II have my doubts on this reasoning, although there is the concern of the mirror falling on your head in case of earthquakes.
 Other than that, I don’t think there’s anything wrong with placing it behind the sofa if it abides to all the other rules mentioned here.